Con Market Da Nang: Food, Shopping & Visitor Guide

 • Fresh coffee beans and traditional Vietnamese tea

-• Handwoven baskets and artisanal goods
+• Handcrafted baskets and artisanal goods

 Local goods at Con Market